KziolkowskiWx/AMSASpy/README.md

 # AMSASpy
 A scratched together program to run like AMSAS at home!
+This program is designed for Python 3.XX.

 This is designed to be ran in a terminal window.
-It will retrieve and display metars when passed an identifer.
+It will retrieve and display METARS when passed an identifer.
 Eg.

 >> cywg